Hosted by

 General

-No candidate for elected office in any chartered body of the Canadian Union of Public Employees or for its National Executive Board shall solicit or accept money or in-kind donations or other participation from an employee of the Canadian Union of Public Employees.
+No candidate for elected office in any chartered organization or the National Union can solicit or accept money, in-kind donations or other participation from an employee of the National Union in their election campaign.

-06. Can local union trial committees [5 members Article B.6.3 (e)] find officers guilty of violating the CUPE constitution?
+06. Can local union trial committees [5 members Article B.11.3 (e)] find officers guilty of violating the CUPE constitution?

-(f) The Trial Committee shall determine whether the accused is guilty or not of the complaint or complaints by secret ballot and a finding of guilt may only be sustained when at least four (4) members of the Trial Committee cast their votes for a finding of guilt against the accused.
+(f) The Trial Committee decides whether the accused is guilty of the offence or offences by a secret ballot vote.
+The accused is guilty only if at least four members of the Committee vote guilty.

 (h) The chairperson of the Committee shall report the Trial Committee's decision, along with its recommendations for penalty or punishment if the accused is found guilty, first to the accused and the accuser and then to the next regularly scheduled or properly constituted membership meeting of the Local Union.